verifyica-team/pipeliner/DESIGN.md

 The `--extension` directive allows for passing an optional checksum of the file.

-The `Extension` instruction functionality to validate the checksum is implemented by creating a `ShaChecksum` instruction and executing it.
+The `Extension` instruction functionality to validate the checksum is implemented by creating an `ShaChecksum` instruction and executing it.

 ---